Facility Greenhouse Gas Emissions Reporting Program - Overview of Reported 2015 Emissions

 - 6. Contact Us

-- For the 2014 calendar year, 574 facilities reported their greenhouse gas (GHG) emissions to Environment and Climate Change Canada, totalling 264 megatonnes (Mt) of carbon dioxide equivalent (CO2 eq).
-The main emission sources contributing to this reported total are stationary fuel combustion and industrial processes, accounting for 75% and 14% of the combined total for carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O).
+- For the 2015 calendar year, 563 facilities reported their greenhouse gas (GHG) emissions to Environment and Climate Change Canada, totalling 264 megatonnesFootnote 1 (Mt) of carbon dioxide equivalent (CO2 eq.), unchanged from the 2014 total.

 1. Greenhouse Gas Emissions Reporting Program